 Nowhere else in Scotland is the walking and climbing as dramatic as in Glencoe.
 Whether you are looking for an easy stroll straight from our doorstep, or looking for a challenging long day out scrambling or climbing in the Glen, then the opportunities are endless.

-As keen outdoor enthusiasts, we have walked and climbed in the area extensively, so we always like to make our recommendations based on your experience, fitness and preference on what you would like to see.
-We have numerous maps and route guides that we have prepared ourselves, to help you get the most out of your stay.
-A few examples of popular walks are shown below.
+As keen outdoor enthusiasts, we have walked and ran in the area extensively.
+This means we can make walking recommendations based on your experience, fitness and preference on what you would like to see.
+We have copies of walks and maps that you can borrow to take on your day out, just ask us for a copy.
+Below we have selected a few of our favourite hikes:

-The lochan and woodland were created and planted by Lord Strathcona in the nineteenth century to make his native American wife feel more at home in the Scottish Highlands.
-An easy circular path follows the lochan edge and gives ever changing views as you follow it around with views towards Beinn a Bheithir, as well as up to the Pap of Glencoe.
-Additional paths off the main circular track can add extra time and distance to your walk.
-There are plenty of picnic benches to stop and take in the panoramic views.
+The Lochan and woodland were created and planted by Lord Strathcona in the 19th century to help his native American wife feel more at home in the Scottish Highlands.
+An easy circular path follows the Lochan edge and gives ever changing views of Beinn a Bheithir and the Pap of Glencoe as you follow it around.
+With additional paths off the main track you can add extra time and distance to your walk and there is a track directly from Strath Lodge.

 Signal Rock and An Torr

-Legend has it, that Signal Rock was the location where the signal to begin the Glencoe massacre was given early on the morning of 13th February 1692.
+Legend has it that Signal Rock was the location where the signal to begin the Glencoe massacre was given early on the morning of 13th February 1692.
 This great little walk takes you through the local woodland where this all happened.
 Whilst forested now, it once would have had extensive views up and down the glen.
-After visiting Signal Rock, also take in An Torr on the way back.
-This gentle hill top also allows for glimpses of the glen through the trees.
+After visiting Signal Rock, take in An Torr on the way back, this gentle hill top also allows for glimpses of the glen through the trees.
+From Strath Lodge average 1.5-2 hrs – longer if you stop for a cheeky wee pint at the Clachaig.

 Pap of Glencoe

 There are a large number of munros all within easy reach of the Strath Lodge, so the opportunities for the munro bagger are plentiful.
 Some you can walk to straight out of the door!!.
-Named after Sir Hugh Munro, the first person to record and document all the Scottish mountains over 3000ft in height, there are 282 munros across Scotland and attempting to climb them all has become a popular pastime for many of the UK’s walkers and climbers.
+They are named after Sir Hugh Munro, the first person to record and document all the Scottish mountains over 3000ft in height.
+There are 282 munros across Scotland and attempting to climb them all has become a popular pastime for many of the UK’s walkers and climbers.

 There’s so much on offer in the whole area.
-For the confident scrambler, there is the Aonach Eagach ridge – considered by some to be one of the finest ridge traverses on the UK mainland.
-Or if you fancy climbing the Buachaille Etive Mor, one of the most iconic of Scottish mountains, by a classic scramble, then there’s Curved Ridge.
+The Aonach Eagach ridge is considered to be one of the finest ridge traverses on the UK mainland, but is for the confident scrambler only.
+Another alternative could be climbing Buachaille Etive Mor, one of the most iconic of Scottish mountains, by the classic scramble up Curved Ridge.
+There are some great resources out there to help you plan, amongst those are Walk Highlands, there’s also some great videos on YouTube.

 Winter mountaineering and climbing

-When winter conditions arrive in Glencoe and the Highlands, the mountains take on a whole new disguise and whilst stunningly beautiful, venturing out into the mountains in these conditions requires a new skill set, with the need for technical equipment and a thorough understanding of the mountain conditions.
+When winter conditions arrive in Glencoe and the Highlands, the mountains take on a whole new disguise.
+Whilst stunningly beautiful, venturing out into the mountains in these conditions requires a new skill set, with the need for technical equipment and a thorough understanding of the mountain conditions.
 The days can be bitterly cold, with less daylight hours and the navigation more tricky, but the rewards are quite simply fantastic.
 Is there any wonder why Scottish winter mountaineers are so highly regarded !!!

-Learn to Ice Climb on the Worlds Biggest Indoor Ice Climbing Wall… The indoor ice climbing wall at the Ice Factor in Kinlochleven simply has no rival anywhere in the world.
+Learn to Ice Climb on the Worlds Biggest Indoor Ice Climbing Wall.
+The indoor ice climbing wall at the Ice Factor in Kinlochleven simply has no rival anywhere in the world.
 500 tonnes of real snow and ice to a height of 50ft, with grades from beginner to expert make the indoor ice climbing experience a must.
-If that’s not your cup of tea – then there’s also indoor rock climbing and bouldering walls, and aerial adventure course and a fine café to relax after all that strenuous activity.
-Excellent for when the weather outside may be a little miserable.
+If that’s not your cup of tea – then there’s also indoor rock climbing, bouldering walls, and an aerial adventure course.
+And you can finish up in the café, a perfect place to relax after all that strenuous activity.
+The Ice Factor is excellent for when the weather outside may be a little miserable.

 Need a guide?